 Texas Junior Science & Humanities Goals:

 The Texas Junior Science & Humanities Symposium (TJSHS) are to promote original research and experimentation in the sciences, engineering, and mathematics at the high school level, and to publicly recognize students for outstanding achievement.
 Texas JSHS provides an opportunity for Texas high school students to present the results of their original research in a professional arena.
 Students who participate in the symposia also have the opportunity to meet and exchange ideas, interact with practicing researchers, and explore future academic and career opportunities.
 Texas JSHS Programis a research presentation event.

 Entry Fee & Forms

 There is no registration fee for participants.
-There is a non-refundable registration fee is $50 per participant (teacher/sponsor/student/guest) and $20 parking pass if applicable.
+There is a non-refundable registration fee is $75 per participant (teacher/sponsor/student/guest) and $20 parking pass if applicable.
 Please see the Forms/Due Dates/Guidelines page for details.